-During the year, the Fund continued to invest in accordance with the target asset allocations as set out in the governing documents of the Fund and in accordance with the provisions of the Fund Constitution.
+During the year, the Trust continued to invest in accordance with the target asset allocations as set out in the governing documents of the Trust and in accordance with the provisions of the Trust Constitution and Trust updates announced on the ASX.

 In March 2020, the World Health Organisation declared the outbreak of a novel coronavirus (COVID - 19) as a pandemic, which continues to spread globally.
 The spread of COVID-19 has caused significant volatility in Australian and international markets.
 There is considerable uncertainty regarding the breadth and duration of the business disruptions related to COVID-19.
-The Fund continues to monitor the performance of its investments closely, and in-particular the loans receivable from RNY Australia Operating Company LLC ("RAOC") and the investment in units issued by RNY Property Trust ("RNY").
-RAOC and RNY have specific exposure to the United States Commercial Property Market.
+The Trust continues to monitor the performance of its investments closely, and in-particular the investment in units issued by RNY Property Trust ("RNY").
+RNY has specific exposure to the United States Commercial Property Market.
 The underlying five (5) US commercial properties held by RNY were reassessed by independent third party valuation experts at 30 June 2020, noting no decline in valuation.
-RNY owns 100% of RNY Australia LPT Corp, which in turn owns 75% of RAOC.